 - The remaining five drive through Cairo when the car crashes and the enslaved villagers swarm all around them, blocking the exits: Imhotep then walks coolly through them, fully regenerated and asking Evie to come with him, in exchange for sparing her friends’ lives.
 Reluctantly, Evie steps forward as O’Connell tries to stop her but Evie states that Imhotep still needs to take her back to Hamunaptra to complete the ritual.
 (Ardeth Bey points out that… She is right… It does nothing to help O’Connell feel better or Jonathan for that matter.)
 Leaving the scene, Imhotep goes back on his word and orders his slaves to kill the survivors as Beni pilfers the puzzle box from Jonathan.
 The survivors escape the slaves by diving down a sewer, with the exception of Dr. Bey, who stays behind to fight the minions at the cost of his life, allowing the others to escape.
 The next day, O’Connell, Jonathan and Ardeth Bay reach the Royal Air Force Airfield on the outskirts of Erfoud, where they find Winston Havelock, who asks about the mission, wondering if it is a deadly one, to which O’Connell insists that it is, and that he likely won’t survive through it.
 Winston is stoked to hear that he will likely go down in flames.
 (I am not even sure that stoked is the right word.)
 Upon hearing that it is a “kill the bad guy, rescue the damsel in distress, save the world” challenge, Winston accepts happily, offering his biplane, which has only room for a pilot and gunner: Jonathan and Ardeth are tied to the plane’s wings and the pursuit begins.
 Imhotep has reached the desert with Evelyn and Beni in tow when he hears engines roaring in the sky and Evelyn looks hopefully up, knowing that O’Connell has returned for her.
 Imhotep, however, fights back by summoning all the sands of the desert and unleashing a vast sandstorm that pursues the plane throughout the desert.
 (Obviously, the desert is not for me… I really have a hard time with sand… so a being that can manipulate sand would take me out very easily.)
 The plane is soon engulfed in the desert sands as Imhotep attempts to kill O’Connell and his friends by causing the sandstorm to literally swallow the plane; Evelyn takes action and kisses Imhotep fully on the lips, ending his grip on the sandstorm but the plane crashes.
 Thinking the plane’s passengers dead, Imhotep calmly stride over to the ruins of Hamunaptra with Beni and a distraught Evelyn; the plane’s passengers, however, escape the wreckage alive, save for Winston, whose neck was broken in the sandstorm.
 The plane then begins to sink into the desert sands, taking Winston’s body with it, as O’Connell, Jonathan and Ardeth Bay pay Winston a silent salute at his help.
 I wanted to feel sad for Winston but he really wanted that heroes death…. so there wasn’t much to be sad about.

 - Ardeth, Jonathan, and O’Connell make to Hamunaptra and try to pry their way into the tunnels.
 Well mostly, Ardeth and O’Connell doing the hard work….
 Jonathan is standing around barking orders… It makes a normal person want to punch him.
 On top of that…he starts playing with the scarab beetle.
-O’Connell (and Ardeth) has to stop what they are doing to cut out the bug and kill it giving away their position to the Imhotep.
+O’Connell (and Ardeth) have to stop what they are doing to cut out the bug and kill it giving away their position to the Imhotep.
 Jonathan can be funny but sometimes he is annoying.
 Imhotep hears the gunshot echo from the halls, knowing that O’Connell and his friends have survived.
 (Thanks Jonathan.)
 Imhotep reaches into the broken canopic jar that once had held Anck-Su-Namun’s heart and pulls out the organ, holding it in his hand before crushing it to dust and blowing it against a stone mural of two priests.
 Muttering an incantation, Imhotep brings the stone priests to life; the priests in the mural are two of his priests from ancient times who had been mummified alive by being encased within the walls.
 Imhotep gives them the order to kill O’Connell and awaken the other priests.
 The priests converge on our 3 guys but the guys are more than prepared.
 The three men take out their guns and begin to blast the mummies away, heading to the statue of Horus so as to find the Golden Book.
 Once O’Connell, Jonathan and Ardeth reach the statue of Horus, O’Connell and Jonathan begin to try and pry its compartment open as Ardeth provides cover fire.
 Once the compartment is opened, the Golden Book is extracted and Ardeth tells O’Connell and Jonathan to save Evelyn and kill the mummy off, leading the mummies away as he runs through a corridor, blasting as many as he can.
 O’Connell then lights a stick of dynamite and throws it into a dead end, blowing a hole through the wall and killing off more mummies: O’Connell and Jonathan then make their way through the hole and into the sacrificial chamber.
 I think my favorite thing about this scene… has to be when the priests appear and both Beni and Evie are startled by what they see.
 These two end up fighting with each other in the background while Imhotep gives instructions.
 The other funny thing…..
 O’Connell strikes the match on Ardeth Bey’s beard.

 - What is Beni doing during the search for the the Golden Book?
 Looting as much treasures as he can, loading a satchel of the pilfered gold and jewels onto the camels of the legionnaires that still linger about the ruins.
 The gold that he has collected, however, does not seem enough, so Beni returns inside, taking more treasures out.
 See?
 He could have rode off into the sunset…. but he never seemed that bright… so there you have it.
 Imhotep, having chained Evelyn to a sacrificial altar, begins to perform the incantations that would bring Anck-Su-Namun back, almost stabbing Evelyn fatally before Jonathan intervenes.
 While Jonathan stands at the height of a staircase brandishing the Book of Amun-Ra, (so much for the art of surprise…. but one could argue that was lost a while ago.)
 O’Connell sneaks into the chamber, takes a golden sword from a nearby statue, and begins take down the mummy priests, cutting Evelyn’s chains as he does.
 Jonathan then mistakenly summons up even more of the mummies, all sporting soldier garb and spears, compelling O’Connell to duel more of them.
 Dueling them on, O’Connell manages to destroy more as he runs down the stairs of the sacrificial chamber, decapitating two and burning one up until they finally outnumber and overpower him at the point of their spears, sickles and blades.
 Before they can bring down their attacks, however, the mummies are stopped by Jonathan, who reads the final incantations for the spell that summoned the mummies up, stopping them from harming O’Connell.
 Removing their blades from his face, the mummies stand motionless until Jonathan gives them the order to kill Anck-Su-Namun, which they carry out at once, despite Imhotep ordering them to kill O’Connell.
 Gotta love Evie screaming at her brother to finish the incantation so he can control the mummies.
 Also the way Jonathan just drops the book when Imhotep comes after him.
 He tries to get the book, but he is too late to save Anck-Su-Namun, who is hacked to death by the mummified guards.
 In anger, Imhotep lunges forward to strangle Jonathan, but O’Connell leaps forward and chops off the mummy’s arm, which holds onto Jonathan’s neck, the arm’s rotted sinews reveal that below his human appearance, the mummy is still a dead man inside.
 (Gross…. but not unexpected.
 And he even grabs the arm and reattaches it.)
 Jonathan searches through Imhoteps robes (left behind after his arm was cut off.) and takes the puzzle box needed to open the Book of Amun-Ra, using it to open the Book as Evelyn reads through it, looking for the spell that would stop Imhotep.
 Imhotep throws O’Connell against statues and the floor until he seizes O’Connell up by his throat, strangling him, and prepares to deliver his final attack, unhinging his jaw.
 Evelyn, however, reads aloud the incantations to stop Imhotep, summoning the god Anubis, who rides into the chamber on his chariot and drives through Imhotep, taking away his immortality.
 Anubis has not, however, killed Imhotep, and Imhotep moves forward furiously towards O’Connell, intending to kill him, but O’Connell is ready with his sword, impales the priest as he lunges forward.
 Evelyn reveals that Imhotep is mortal, and the mummy steps back dying into a moat, dying while numerous souls engulf him, reducing him to a mummy once more as he utters his final words: “Death is only the beginning.”